 The Incredible Power of NFC & 3D Printing

-From healthcare to consumer goods, architecture, and manufacturing, the public is increasingly interacting with the end products of 3D printing and Near Field Communication (NFC) technology.
-Businesses should evaluate whether Additive Manufacturing and Near Field Communication can be part of their business models.
+From healthcare to consumer goods, architecture, and manufacturing, the public is increasingly interacting with the end products of Additive Manufacturing and NFC (Near Field Communication) technology.
+Businesses should evaluate whether Additive Manufacturing, commonly known as 3D printing and NFC can become a part of their business models.